Jakob-98/sites/gatsbytes/content/blog/my-first-post2.md

 path: "/my-first-post2"
 ---

-This is the content of my first blog post.
+This is the content of my second blog post.